Good Habits for Research Writers

 A short answer is to avoid paper rejection.
 The most common reasons for paper rejection are the ones closely connected to the journal’s requirements, such as (1) inappropriate formatting, (2) the manuscript does not fall within the aims and scope of the journal, and (3) poor language.

 Examine the formal requirements before you start.
 Your manuscript should adhere to the ‘’in-house-style’’ of the journal, which involves titles and subtitles, paragraphing, reference formatting, etc. Spelling also counts.
-According to Shaikh’s publishers report (2016), one paper in five does not follow the style and format requirements of the target journal, which might specify requirements for figures, tables, and references.
+According to Shaikh, some publishers report (2016), one paper in five does not follow the style and format requirements of the target journal, which might specify requirements for figures, tables, and references.
 You do not want your findings to be rejected due to inaccurate formatting, do you?

 Failure to comply with the aims and scope of the journal